-Applications for 2019 are now open.
+Applications for 2019 is now closed.
 Apply here.

 A one-year (full-time), two-year (part-time) MSc programme, designed to prepare students for a wide range of careers in quantitative finance and risk management.
 The 2019-20 programme will include a new version of elective modules structure.
 For more information: MSc Mathematics and Finance Poster 2019-20.

 Mathematical finance is a subject that is both mathematically challenging and deployed every day by sophisticated practitioners in the financial markets.
 Our objective is to provide you with everything you need to get into this area at a level where you can understand–and contribute to–industry practice and the latest research.